anoma/anoma-blog/tobias/mempool/mempool-blog-post.md

 we assume operators to be spread out evenly on a circle, such that sibling leaves of the tree are neighbours on the circle.[^4]
-As estimate for each communication within a proper pool, we take the distance to the operator that is furthest away.
+As estimate for communication latency within a proper pool, we take the distance to the operator that is furthest away.
-So, the communication cost in pools is proportional to $(\gamma^h)^2 = (\gamma^{2h}) = (\gamma^2)^h$
+Throwing in some symbols, the communication _cost_ in pools is proportional to $(\gamma^h)^2 = (\gamma^{2h}) = (\gamma^2)^h$
 and thus,
-submitting orders to a pool of double the size incurs $\gamma^2$ the communication cost, which is detrimental to welfare.
+submitting orders to a pool of double the size incurs $\gamma^2$ the communication cost, which is detrimental to welfare;
-Concerning latency,<!--
+in contrast,
+_latency_ in a pool of height $h$ is proportional to $\gamma^h$, as this is the order of magnitude of the latency (in the nice average case), but due to discounted utility, we have a factor that is exponential in the latency, namely $\beta^{(\gamma^h)}$.
+The latter is actually the _»raison d'être«_ of why we are doing this.

-one way or another, e.g., having three/four children per level --> we aim to have at least one batch auction in a pool before unfilled/unmatched orders are forwarded to the parent-pool—early enough so that it can be considered in the next auction in the parent-pool.[^5] Thus, although $\gamma = 2$ is nice for illustrations, we may actually rather need $\gamma =3$ in the end.
+Looking once more at latency:<!-- one way or another, e.g., having three/four children per level --> we aim to have at least one batch auction in a pool of height $h$ before unfilled/unmatched orders are forwarded to the parent-pool at height $h+1$—early enough for the intent to be considered in the next auction in the parent-pool.[^5] Thus, although $\gamma = 2$ is nice for illustrations, we may actually rather need $\gamma =3$ in the end, but little does it matter for the big picture.

 <!-- TODO: explain how the number come about -->